matsaleh13/time-buddy-cli/doc/design.md

 - Output Format: The data structure used for representing Time Buddy output for display or persistence, e.g. JSON, raw text, or similar.
 - Statement: A keyword or other "unit of execution" that is interpreted by TimeBuddy to perform some operation.
 - Expression: A collection of statements and values that returns a result.
-- Operator: A type of `Statement` that requires one or more input arguments and produces a result.
+- Operator: A type of `Expression` that requires one or more input arguments and produces a result.
 Examples:
   - Arithmetic operators: `+` `-` `*` `/`
   - Relational Operators: `before` `after` `first` `last` `between` `from` `to` `until` `this` `next` `prev`
   - Conversion Operators: `as` `to`